duyhieubui/duyhieubui.github.io/_pages/cv.md

 * 2017-2019: Research engineer
   * VNU University of Engineering and Technology
-  * Conducting research on Hardware security and security hardware for IoT
+  * Conducting research on Hardware Security and Security Hardware for IoT
   * Principle engineer on BCAM Project: in charge of data encryption module and security mechanisms

 * 2015-2017: Research engineer